anneschmidtco/privacydynamics/site/pages/home.md

   sub_title: Privacy Dynamics optimizes distortion applied to the data, both where
     it’s applied and how much —  helping you preserve privacy while maintaining valuable relationships.
 [Learn more](/)
+integration_section:
+  title: Seamless Integration
+  sub_title: >+
+    Privacy Dynamics doesn’t slow down your process at all.
+We seamless integrate into your automations and tools and are a quick added step to providing you with anonymized, privacy-safe, data for you to continue working with.

 stats_section:
   cta_text: READY.
 SET.
 CREATE.
   title: "### **90% less** data distortion than industry benchmarks"